Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR24 - Category: Testing - Testing Child, Extension & Interface Resources

-Modules owners **MUST** test that child, extension and [interface resources](/Azure-Verified-Modules/specs/shared/interfaces/), that are supported by their modules, are tested in E2E tests as per [SNFR2](/Azure-Verified-Modules/specs/shared#id-snfr2---category-testing---e2e-testing) to ensure they deploy and are configured correctly.
+Module owners **MUST** test that child, extension and [interface resources](/Azure-Verified-Modules/specs/shared/interfaces/), that are supported by their modules, are tested in E2E tests as per [SNFR2](/Azure-Verified-Modules/specs/shared#id-snfr2---category-testing---e2e-testing) to ensure they deploy and are configured correctly.

 These **MAY** be tested in a separate E2E test and **DO NOT** have to be tested in each E2E test.